bgamari/ghc-wiki-import/code-owners.md

-What does it mean to be the "ownwer" of a chunk of GHC, say X?
+What does it mean to be the "owner" of a chunk of GHC, say X?

 - Being the owner of a chunk of GHC is a public service.
 Everyone else gives the owner lots of kudos for looking after X on our behalf.